 (f) he has such other qualifications and satisfies such other requirements (if any) as may be prescribed by the regulations.

-[(2) repealed]
+[(2) deleted]

 [Section 27 amended by No. 53 of 2004 s.
 18.]

 28. Grant of licence to a firm

 Subject to this Act, 2 or more persons constituting a firm who apply to the Commissioner for a licence and pay to the chief executive officer the prescribed fee for the licence shall be granted and may hold a licence if the Commissioner is satisfied that —